12shipra/Amazon_Sales_Analysis_SQL/README.md

-# Amazon Sales Analysis Using SQL
+# Amazon Sales Analysis Using MYSQL

 ##  Project Description
 Developed a complete SQL-based data analysis project to explore and evaluate Amazon's retail sales data.
 The project involved: